chapman-henry/CRAINBOW-Progression/README.md

 mouse_survey_publication_figs.m --- makes figures 3 and 4

 FSL_expected_tumors.m --- forward simulates FSL model as a function of K == F0, data for figure 5

+CRAINBOW_field_SA_FOSL.m --- performs Morris global sensitivity analysis on the four compartment model and graphs sensitivity of tumor count (as a function of time) in each compartment for a single genotype.
+The graph for the large compartment is used in figure 5.
+Takes as input one of the objects contained in FOSL_bootstrap_exper_FbyOLS.mat